Baker Mayfield Player Prop Bets for NFL Week 17 | Cleveland vs. Pittsburgh 1/3/2022

 Season Stats

-- He has tacked on 118 rushing yards on 35 carries with one touchdown, averaging 7.9 yards per game.
+- He's also chipped in on the ground, with 118 rushing yards (7.9 ypg) on 35 carries with one rushing touchdown.

-- The Browns have thrown the ball in 51.9% of their plays from scrimmage this year while staying on the ground 48.1% of the time.
+- The Browns have called a pass in 51.9% of their plays from scrimmage this year while running the ball 48.1% of the time.
 This offensive attack ranks 19th in the NFL in points scored.

-- Mayfield has attempted 41 of his 380 passes in the red zone, accounting for 32.0% of his team's red zone plays.
+- Mayfield accounts for 32.0% of his team's red zone plays, with 41 of his 380 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Mayfield's matchup with the Steelers.